 Plant in April in the US in zones 8 to 10, and harvest after the summer.
 If you don’t plant in very loose soil you will have trouble digging up the tiger nuts.
 The uninitiated would never know your straggly ‘grass’ was actually very edible because the good part is hidden underground.

 The tiger nuts can be eaten raw, but are easier to chew once they have been boiled and can be added to various dishes or eaten as a snack.
-You can get tiger nut seeds here, and if you want to know more about growing tiger nuts watch here:
+If you want to know more about growing tiger nuts watch here:

 4. Malabar Spinach

 Also known as Guyana thick leaf callaloo, Ceylon, Chinese, Surinam or Vietnamese spinach among a host of other names, this climbing vine is ideal for a survival farm as it can grow either on a trellis or arbor, or can be allowed to climb up existing trees in your food forest.

 Quick disclosure: If you visit a link in this article and then you buy something, I may earn a commission.
 As an Amazon Associate I earn from qualifying purchases.
 You can read my full disclosure here.